ipfabric/docs/docs/IP_Fabric_API/retrieving_configurations.md

    }
    ```

-   Of course, you can of course filter that list (for example, for devices
+   Of course, you can filter that list (for example, for devices containing
-   containing `L36`) with a `key:value` pair:
+   `L36`) with a `key:value` pair:

    ```json
    "filters": {
      "hostname": ["like","L36"]
    }
    ```

    or you can select the range of dates you are interested in:

    ```json